-The airline has a rich history in aviation, tracing its roots to 1926 when a small Swallow biplane owned by Walter T. Varney carried airmail to Nevada from Pasco, Washington – a flight that marked the true beginning of commercial air transportation and the birth of United Airlines.
+The airline has a rich history in aviation, tracing its roots to 1926 when a small Swallow biplane owned by Walter T. Varney carried airmail to Nevada from Pasco, Washington – this marked the true beginning of commercial air transportation and the birth of United Airlines.

-Today, the airline operates the most fuel efficient fleet among U.S. network carriers with the world’s most comprehensive global route network, including world-class international gateways to Asia and Australia, Europe, Latin America and the Middle East.
-United, together with United Express, offers more than 4,500 flights a day to 339 destinations from hubs in Chicago, Denver, Guam, Houston, Los Angeles, New York, San Francisco, Tokyo and Washington, D.C.
+Today, the airline operates the most fuel efficient fleet among U.S. network carriers with the world’s most comprehensive global route network, including world-class international gateways to Asia and Australia, Europe, Latin America, and the Middle East.
+United, together with United Express, offers more than 4,500 flights a day to 338 destinations from hubs in Chicago, Denver, Guam, Houston, Los Angeles, New York/Newark, San Francisco, Tokyo and Washington, D.C.

 United employs more than 87,500 people worldwide.

 |Frequent Flyer Programme||MileagePlus®|

 |Hub Airport(s)||Chicago, Denver, Houston, Los Angeles, New York/Newark, San Francisco and Washington D.C.
 International: Tokyo, Guam|

 |Sales Revenue (in US$)||41.3 BUSD|